amirazzam2000/JsonTMB/README.md

 <li> the language level is set to 11 <br/>
 <li> the bytecode is set to 11 <br/>
 <li> the target bytecode of the module is set to 8 <br/>
-<li> when the project is opened you might need to mark the java module as a "sources" module that could be done in
+<li> when the project is opened you might need to mark the java module as a
+ "sources" module that could be done in: <p>
         project structure -> modules -> select the java module in the "src" module -> mark as : sources
 </ul>